HarryStevens/swiftmap/README.md

 Sets the values accessor to the specified <i>function</i>, allowing the scheme to interact with a map's data.

 <i>function</i><br />
-When the scheme is passed to <i>map</i>.drawScheme(), the <i>function</i> will be invoked for each datum in the map's data array, being passed the datum `d`, the index `i`, and the array `data` as three arguments.
+When the scheme is passed to <i>map</i>.drawScheme(), the <i>function</i> will be called for each datum in the map's data array, being passed the datum `d`, the index `i`, and the array `data` as three arguments.
 For example, if you want your scheme to be based on each subunit's party:

 ```js
 var data = [